mubashirdesign/Coderbyte-Challenges/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-1.Find the longest word in a string:
+1. Find the longest word in a string:

 function LongestWord(sen) {